Dnt-knw/3D-room/README.md

 ***

 ### Usage
-    ◼️ Hold down left mouse button to rotate this scene on PC / Laptop ◼️ Hold down right mouse button to drag this scene on PC / Laptop ◼️ Use mouse wheel to change distance to this scene on PC / Laptop ◼️ Use 1 finger to rotate this scene on mobile
+    ◼️ Hold down left mouse button to rotate this room on PC / Laptop ◼️ Hold down right mouse button to drag this room on PC / Laptop ◼️ Use mouse wheel to change distance to this room on PC / Laptop ◼️ Use 1 finger to rotate this room on mobile
-    ◼️ Use 2 fingers to bring closer / move away from this scene on mobile
+    ◼️ Use 2 fingers to bring closer / move away from this room on mobile